usnistgov/multicomplex/README.md

 derivs = pymcx.diff_mcx1(lambda x: np.sin(x), 0.1234, 10)
 ```

 WARNING: Not all functions are implemented, due to the complications of multicomplex algebra.
-The following functinons are implemented:
+The following functions are implemented:

 * Element-wise operations: *,+,/,-
 * Trig functions: cos, sin, cosh, sinh